danielcfurr/edstan/briefmanual.md

 ![](briefmanual_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

 And lastly we obtain a table of posterior summaries.
-Here, *alpha* refers to discriminations, *beta* refers to step difficulties, and *lambda* refers to latent regression coefficients.
+Here, *alpha* refers to discrimination parameters, *beta* refers to step difficulty parameters, and *lambda* refers to latent regression coefficients.

 ``` r
 # View a summary of parameter posteriors